The-AI-Alliance/ranking-safety-priorities/README.md

 [Published Website](https://the-ai-alliance.github.io/ranking-safety-priorities/)

-This repo contains the evolving details of tge AI Alliance project to [Rank Safety Priorities by Domain](https://thealliance.ai/core-projects/safety-priorities-ranking-by-domain), published using [GitHub Pages](https://pages.github.com/).
+This repo contains the AI Alliance _Understanding AI Trust and Safety: A Living Guide_, published using [GitHub Pages](https://pages.github.com/).
 We welcome contributions as PRs.
-See the AI Alliance [CONTRIBUTING](https://github.com/The-AI-Alliance/community/blob/main/CONTRIBUTING.md) instructions and more specific details in this documentations [contributing](https://the-ai-alliance.github.io/ranking-safety-priorities/contributing) page.
+See the AI Alliance [CONTRIBUTING](https://github.com/The-AI-Alliance/community/blob/main/CONTRIBUTING.md) instructions.
 Also, you'll need to agree with the AI Alliance [Code of Conduct](https://github.com/The-AI-Alliance/community/blob/main/CODE_OF_CONDUCT.md) and all contributions will be covered by the [LICENSE](https://github.com/The-AI-Alliance/community/blob/main/LICENSE) (which is also in [this repo](LICENSE)).

 > This work is licensed under Creative Commons Attribution 4.0 International.
 To view a copy of this license, see [LICENSE](LICENSE) or visit https://creativecommons.org/licenses/by/4.0/legalcode.

-## Contributing New or Improved Content
+## Contributing New or Improved Web Site Content

+First, thank you for your interest in improving this content!.
+Please see our [Alliance contributing page](https://github.com/The-AI-Alliance/community/) for general information about contributing to any of our projects.
+This section provides some specific details you need to know.

 What gets displayed by GitHub Pages is the customized Markdown files in the `docs` directory.
 If you need to create a new page, copy an existing page to get the correct "header" information, then edit as needed.